 Why is the Expert Market Important?

-The Expert Market will offer an alternative to the Grey Market: a regulated trading venue where Qualified Experts can value these securities, access transparent price discovery and receive best execution through their FINRA member broker-dealer.
-Without an electronic platform to source liquidity, brokers have difficulty satisfying their best-execution requirements in Grey Market securities.
-It also offers regulators valuable insight into quotation activity that would otherwise be hidden in the opaque Grey Market.
+The Expert Market offers a regulated trading venue where broker-dealers can satisfy their best-execution obligations.
+It offers insight into activity that would otherwise be hidden in the opaque Grey Market.

 How are Companies affected by these Changes?